 You can easily cut the foam board using a craft knife and cutting mat.
 If you have a square ruler, it makes it much easier to keep all of the edges nice and straight.

-Next week, I’ll be sharing our DIY closet system, but in the meantime you are going to want to check out these inexpensive projects from the rest of the thrifty style team.
+And I know you are also going to want to check out these inexpensive projects from the rest of the thrifty style team.
 Just follow the links below to see all the details of each project!

 And here are all of the other posts about this makeover in case you missed something!